nadu-pitt/nadu-pitt.github.io/all_news.md

 title: News

 ---
+- 01/2024: We receive a [grant](https://www.dins.pitt.edu/news/na-du-secures-funding-honda-research-institute) from Honda Research Institute (HRI) to study emotions in Human-AI interaction.
+Thanks, HRI.

 - 01/2024: We have two full papers accepted by CHI 2024.
 Congratulations to Yutong, Yaohan, and Lesong!
 See you in Honolulu.

 - 11/2023: We have one full paper accepted by HRI 2024.
 Congratulations to Shihong and Yue!
 See you in Boulder.